When is the tax deadline?

 - You farm or fish and at least 2/3 of your total gross income comes from these activities.

 - You make no estimated tax payments.

-If you miss the March 1 filing deadline due to severe weather or resulting power outages, you can request a waiver of any estimated tax penalties.
+If you miss the March 1 tax deadline for filing due to severe weather or resulting power outages, you can request a waiver of any estimated tax penalties.
 You don’t have to be in a state or federally declared disaster area to receive the tax relief.
-To request the waiver, complete Form 2210-F: Underpayment of Estimated Tax by Farmers and Fishermen and file it with your return.
+To request the waiver, complete Form 2210-F: Underpayment of Estimated Tax by Farmers and Fishermen.
+You can file it with your return.

 Where to go for more help with taxes

 If you’re looking for more hands-on tax guidance, H&R Block can help.
 Whether you make an appointment with one of our knowledgeable tax pros or choose one of our online tax filing products, you can count on H&R Block to help you.